cudanlab/cudanlab.github.io/content/conference.md

 ## Registration & Accommodation

-As we are fully funded through the European Commission, there will be **no conference fee** for accepted participants, with the exception of the conference dinner.
-Accepted participants are required to register and confirm their attendance.
+As we are fully funded through the European Commission, there will be **no conference fee** for accepted participants.
+Accepted participants are required to register and confirm their attendance. all catering throughout the conference is free of charge.
+Yet, in order to stay in line with European Commission rules, we kindly ask all participants in Tallinn to sign the participation form morning when they enter the conference venue.

-Accepted speakers have been notified via email and requested to register for the conference by **October 6**.
-We kindly ask Programme Committee members and CUDAN affiliates to register by **October 31** (to anticipate crowd size and name tag preferences).
+Accepted speakers have been notified via email and have been requested to register for the conference by **October 6**.
+We kindly asked Programme Committee members and CUDAN affiliates to register by **October 31** (to anticipate crowd size and name tag preferences).
 Guests are welcome to apply for conference participation by October 31.

 **Please use the following registration form:**
 [https://konverentsikeskus.tlu.ee/en/cudan-2023-conference-registration-form](https://konverentsikeskus.tlu.ee/en/cudan-2023-conference-registration-form)